Local Search For SMT On Linear and Multilinear Real Arithmetic: Abstract

 \section{Abstract}

 Satisfiability Modulo Theories (SMT) has significant application in various domains.
-In this paper, we focus on Satisfiablity Modulo Real Arithmetic, referred to as SMT(RA), including both linear and non-linear real arithmetic theories.
-As for non-linear real arithmetic theory, we focus on one of its important fragment where the atomic constraints are multilinear.
-We proposed the first local search algorithm for SMT(RA), called LS-RA, based on two novel ideas.
+In this paper, we focus on quantifier-free Satisfiablity Modulo Real Arithmetic, referred to as SMT(RA), including both linear and non-linear real arithmetic theories.
+As for non-linear real arithmetic theory, we focus on one of its important fragments where the atomic constraints are multi-linear.
+We propose the first local search algorithm for SMT(RA), called LocalSMT(RA), based on two novel ideas.
 First, an interval-based operator is proposed to cooperate with the traditional local search operator by considering the interval information.
 Moreover, we propose a tie-breaking mechanism to further evaluate the operations when the operations are indistinguishable according to the score function.
-Experiments are conducted to evaluate LS-RA on benchmarks from SMT-LIB.
-The results show that LS-RA is competitive with the state-of-the-art SMT solvers, and performs particularly well on multilinear instances.
+Experiments are conducted to evaluate LocalSMT(RA) on benchmarks from SMT-LIB.
+The results show that LocalSMT(RA) is competitive with the state-of-the-art SMT solvers, and performs particularly well on multi-linear instances.